 The application describes signs that would be about 14-feet in height and rise from 22 feet to 24 feet above grade.
 The message boards would be more than 730 square feet and a cut metal sign would be about 11-feet tall and 622 square feet.

-At last night’s Council meeting, Mayor Betsy Driver revealed that work on the plan has been ongoing for months, and that she and other Council members have privately reviewed them.
+At last night’s Council meeting, Mayor Betsy Driver revealed that the company had been working on the plan for months, and that she and other Council members have privately reviewed them.